mongodb/docs/source/includes/alert-notifications/webhook.rst

 To configure this option, configure the Webhook settings on the :ref:`Project Settings page <group-settings-page>`.

-.. cond:: cloud

-   To ensure your Webhooks work,
+To ensure your Webhooks work, :ref:`configure your firewall
-   :ref:`configure your firewall <alerts-webhook-ips>` to permit the Webhooks to access |mms|.
+<alerts-webhook-ips>` to permit the Webhooks to access |mms|.